marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 This reference manual covers details of LIONESS Lab.
 It details the experimental flow, the definition of experimental screens, their elements and the functioning of JavaScript elements.
 If you encounter any issues or notice that some information is missing, please do not hesitate to get in touch via info@lioness-lab.org.

+.. _experimental_flow:

 Experimental Flow
 ==================

 In LIONESS Lab you can create LIONESS experiments.
 These experiments include a set of standard features enabling online interactive experiments.
 Here we describe these features.

-.. note:: This section provides an overview of the structure and functioning of LIONESS experiments.
+This section provides an overview of the structure and functioning of LIONESS experiments.
 Implementation issues are discussed in :ref:`the develop section <develop>`.

 The following figure shows the flow of a typical LIONESS experiment.

 1. Participants enter the experiment via a web link from an external website (e.g. Amazon MTurk), and are registered on the server (that is, they receive a 'player number', a unique number to identify them during the experiment).
-2. They complete the experiment by navigating the pages :ref:`click here for a typical experimental design, including tips and tricks <notes_experimental_design>`.
+2. They complete the experiment by navigating the pages. (:ref:`Click here for a typical experimental design, including tips and tricks <notes_experimental_design>`.)
 3. At the end they return to the external site to collect their earnings (euro sign).

 .. image:: _static/control_flow2.png